ahmedrazazaidii/SentimentAnalysis/README.md

 # SentimentAnalysis

-This project aims to build sentiment classifiers using bag of words and n-gram models for a dataset containing reviews.
+The primary aim of thia project was to build sentiment classifiers using bag of words and n-gram models for a dataset containing reviews.
 The reviews are labeled as 1 (negative), 3 (neutral), 5 (positive), or not_relevant.
 The goal is to perform multi-class classification and accurately categorize the reviews into one of the four classes.

 ### Dataset